 – Category: we saw how important the category is because that is how the traveler searches for travel information.
 Google Category information.
 You choose a main category (likely already selected for you) and have the option to choose additional secondary categories.
 Not sure which Category to select?
 Go see what your peers or competitors are using by looking them up on Search or Maps to see what they have selected.

 – Address/Map: you have the option of moving the marker on the map if needed.
-To give you an example: some campgrounds have their pins in the middle of a field; it would be more efficient to place the pin at the entrance from the road to help out those who will seek driving directions from your Google Business listing.
+To give you an example: some campgrounds have their pins in the middle of a field; it would be more efficient to place the pin at the entrance from the road to help out those who will seek driving directions from your Google Business Profile.

 – Hours (including holidays!): They include the regular weekly hours and ‘special hours’ such as Holidays.
 Very important!
-Countless studies and surveys have shown that checking opening hours is one of the most used features of GMB.
+Countless studies and surveys have shown that checking opening hours is one of the most used features of GBP.

 – Phone: enter the number that customers can call directly from their mobile device